guptatarun84/iOS-Unity-AR/README.md

 From Unity

 Considering you already have Unity project created and it builds for latest iOS versions.
+Copy the full Unity project and paste it inside you Xcode directory structure.

 From Xcode